 The inherent tension was between two types of embodied knowledge, biblical knowledge and theatrical knowledge.
 The first is identified with the past and the East and is embodied in the Yemenites.
 The second is identified with the present and Western culture and is embodied in professionally trained actors (Western-Ashkenazi).
-This tension forges a ‘catch-22’ for the Zionist theatre project of a return to the biblical past constituted in the necessity to work with untrained actors as a means to create an authentic embodiment of the Bible.
+This tension forges a ‘Catch-22’ for the Zionist theatre project of a return to the biblical past constituted in the necessity to work with untrained actors as a means to create an authentic embodiment of the Bible.
 This inner conflict stems from the Yemenites’ double labelling, as mentioned earlier: on the one hand, as representing the biblical past to which Ashkenazi Zionism strives to return; and on the other hand, their inferior cultural status which prevents them from performing that very biblical past on stage.

-This dichotomy also characterizes Leah Goldberg’s relatively supportive review of the play.
-Stressing that having high expectations from an amateur group and expecting to encounter ‘real theatre’ would be a mistake, Goldberg writes, ‘it is hard to speak of individual acting here’ and recommends that the Yemenite ensemble focus on ‘more group scenes.’
-Moreover, she regrets the ensemble’s propensity for being ‘overly “dramatic,” even though the time has not yet come,’ and calls for ‘more simplicity and innocence’ in the play.
-Tracing a distinct borderline between artistic professionalism and the Yemenites’ stage work, Goldberg expects the Yemenites to maintain their innocence and simplicity within their amateurish domain, implying that turning professional would undermine their collective national role as representing the biblical past unhinged by the diaspora, modernity, and the West.
+This dichotomy also characterizes Leah Goldberg’s relatively sympathetic review of the play.
+Stressing that it would be a mistake to have high expectations of or expect to encounter ‘real theatre’ from an amateur group would be a mistake, Goldberg writes, ‘it is hard to speak of individual acting here’ and recommends that the Yemenite ensemble focus on ‘more group scenes’.
+Moreover, she regrets the ensemble’s propensity for being ‘overly “dramatic,” even though the time has not yet come’, and calls for ‘more simplicity and innocence’ in the play.
+Tracing a distinct border between artistic professionalism and the Yemenites’ stage work, Goldberg expects the Yemenites to maintain their innocence and simplicity within their amateurish domain, implying that turning professional would undermine their collective national role as representing the biblical past uncorrupted by the diaspora, modernity, and the West.

 Other critics expressed a similar view.
-In their review published in 9 BaErev, a critic who identified as M. Pb. praised the play’s folkloristic style but at the same time noted that it ‘is not a product of pretentious and elaborate “high art” [...] and […] is often even awkward.’
+In their review published in 9 BaErev, a critic who identified as M. Pb. praised the play’s folkloristic style but at the same time noted that it ‘is not a product of pretentious and elaborate “high art” [...] and […] is often even awkward’.
 Like Goldberg, M. Pb. stresses that ‘it is not our aim to critique the individual acting abilities of each participant.
-They are, after all, amateurs.’
-While in his comparatively enthusiastic review of the play, Haaretz critic, Emil Feuerstein also notes a lack of ‘real talent’ amongst the Yemenite actors, he at the same time states that ‘if the Yemenite youths will continue to be treated properly, this too will eventually materialize.’
-The principal value of the Yemenite actors, according to Feuerstein, is indeed the fact that they are ‘the closest to the spirit of the Bible, that they were not subjected to cultured and insane Europe which would have certainly distanced them from their true environment, that is: the East.’
-This dichotomy of a patronizing attitude on the one hand, and admiration for the Mizrahi (Eastern) ‘simplicity’ which the Europeans had lost, on the other, is echoed once again toward the end of Feuerstein’s review in which he praises the play as ‘a promising beginning in the development of the art of primitive acting (in the good sense of the word).’
+They are, after all, amateurs’.
+While in his comparatively enthusiastic review of the play, Haaretz critic, Emil Feuerstein also notes a lack of ‘real talent’ amongst the Yemenite actors, he at the same time states that ‘if the Yemenite youths will continue to be treated properly, this too will eventually materialize’.
+The principal value of the Yemenite actors, according to Feuerstein, is indeed the fact that they are ‘the closest to the spirit of the Bible, that they were not subjected to cultured and insane Europe which would have certainly distanced them from their true environment, that is: the East’.
+This dichotomy of a patronizing attitude on the one hand, and admiration for the Mizrahi (Eastern) ‘simplicity’ which the Europeans had lost, on the other, is echoed once again toward the end of Feuerstein’s review in which he praises the play as ‘a promising beginning in the development of the art of primitive acting (in the good sense of the word) ’.